 Migration steps

-Run parallel for 90+ days before cancelling Saleor.
+Run parallel with Saleor for ninety days or more before cancelling.

-Not for: commercetools is the wrong fit for sub-$10M D2C revenue or teams without enterprise implementation budget; Saleor, Medusa, or Vendure fit those better.
+Not for: commercetools is the wrong fit for sub-mid-market DTC revenue or teams without enterprise implementation budget; staying with Saleor or moving to Medusa or Vendure is correct for those.

 Strengths